Tennis Ball Machine Usage Policy

 Fees

-A rental fee of £3.50 per hour applies.
+A rental fee of £2.50 per half-hour applies.
 Payment will be taken at time of booking through the club booking system.

-Refunds are available only for cancellations made over 1 hour prior to the booked period, in line with existing club court booking policy.
+Refunds are applicable after booking, in line with existing club court booking policy.

 4. Access and storage

-The machine is stored in the [coaching cupboard/club house].
+The machine is stored in the changing room, and plugged into the available socket.

 Starting the session